akashacms/akashacms-example/documents/video.html.md

 Mahabhuta is run after the EJS or Markdown is processed, and a Mahabhuta function can execute asynchronous operations.

-The other thing demonstrated is the responsive youtube video code borrowed from <a href="http://www.jonsuh.com">http://www.jonsuh.com</a>.
-This is implemented by the <tt>video.css</tt> file in the assets directory.
-For a fun time, play with the size of the browser window while showing this page, or display this page on an iPhone and rotate the phone.

 The Youtube examples are set up to not execute because retrieving data from youtube requires an access key.

 ```